joshinryz/chocolatey-packages/README.md

-# choco-packages
+# chocolatey-packages
-Chocolatey Package Management
+Chocolatey Package Updater

 This PowerShell script executes against our internal repository to create a list of packages to check for updates and internalize.